CodeYourFuture/wordpress-module/lesson1.md

 > PHP (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML.

-The WordPress core is written in PHP and so are WordPress Themes and Plugins, at least partly.
+The WordPress core is written in PHP and so are the WordPress Themes and Plugins, at least partly.
 You can see how PHP interacts with HTML in the `twentyseventeen/page.php` Theme template:

 ```php
 <?php